parithosh/ethereum-event-viewer/README.md

     -Include tests for the system, include tests before webApp runs
     -Look at other GUI options, maybe a more visual display of addresses or events
     -Make the script push events at intervals, as new events occur on the chain push it onto the webApp
-    -Enable selection of date range for events
+    -Enable selection of date range for events,and the events

 ## Contact info: